sampsyo/cs6120/content/blog/2019-10-18-double-checked-locking/index.md

-instead of having only the first thread enter the synchronized section and initialize the object, each thread is required to enter the synchronized section exactly once and change its own per-thread state (i.e. the thread local variable)
+instead of having only the first thread enter the synchronized section and initialize the object, each thread is required to enter the synchronized section exactly once and change its own per-thread state (i.e., the thread local variable)
     to prevent future access of the synchronized section.
 However, the performance in the long run is still acceptable.